-As moms, we do most of the shopping.
+As moms, we tend to do most of the shopping.
 That means we get to vote with our wallets.
 The truth is that almost nothing you say is as powerful as what you do.
-The best way to support your local farmer and crop biodiversity is to buy from your local farmers and farmers markets.
-And when at larger grocery stores, look for local heirloom offerings and make sure you support those too!
+The best way to support your local farmer and crop biodiversity is to buy from your local farmers and farmer’s markets.
+When at larger grocer stores, look for local heirloom offerings and make sure you support those too!
 Another great way to support small farms is to buy seasonal food through a local Community Supported Agriculture CSA program.

 Supporting Localized Farming and Crop Biodiversity

-We can be a powerful force for change and help address the reduction of biodiversity that has been speedily occurring in our crop production over the last century as GMOs have taken over along with mass farming.
-And we can do that just by supporting our local farmers!
+We can be a powerful force for change.
+We can help address the reduction of biodiversity that has been speedily occurring in our crop production over the last century as GMOs have taken over along with mass farming.
+Furthermore, we can do all that just by supporting our local farmers!

 Sustainability Through Conservation